7 Konglish Housing Words You’ll Hear in Korea — From Apartment (아파트) to One Room (원룸)

 💛 Story Note

-In English, “apartment” usually means one tall building.
-But in Korea, apartment (아파트, a-pa-teu) = a massive residential complex with multiple buildings, gates, playgrounds, gardens, and shops.
-It’s more like a mini-city than just a building.
+In English, an apartment usually means a rental unit (or an apartment building).
+But in Korea, apartment (아파트, a-pa-teu) often means a large apartment complex with multiple buildings, gates, playgrounds, gardens, and shops.
+It can feel like a mini-city rather than “just one building.”

-• Apartment (아파트, a-pa-teu) = large residential complex
+• Apartment (아파트, a-pa-teu) = large apartment complex

 💜 Villa (빌라)